aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## Lab 6: ChromaDB ACL Bypass — Raw Query vs. Filtered
+## Lab 6: chromadb ACL bypass — raw query vs. filtered

 Attack 3 demonstrates cross-tenant leakage through the Python application layer.
 This lab shows the raw ChromaDB query that causes it, applies the metadata filter fix, and verifies the fix works with the same query.
 The point: the fix is three lines of code, and the bypass is zero lines of code (it is the default behavior).